Biden tells oil refiners: Produce more gas, fewer profits

 There may be limits on how much more capacity can be added.
 The U.S. Energy Information Administration on Friday released estimates that “refinery utilization will reach a monthly average level of 96% twice this summer, near the upper limits of what refiners can consistently maintain.”

-The draft letter notes that roughly 3 million barrels a day of refining capacity around the world have gone offline since the pandemic began.
+The letter says that roughly 3 million barrels a day of refining capacity around the world have gone offline since the pandemic began.
 In the U.S., refining capacity fell by more than 800,000 barrels a day in 2020.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.